po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/18-Stu_Scope/README.md

 ## Actual Behavior

-When the console is opened, an error message indicates that at least one variable is undefined.
+When the console is opened, an error message indicates that at least one variable is undefined and messages do not log.

 ## 💡 Hint